Copyright 2009 - Mario Vaden

 Bigfoot Trap GPS

-Those are the actual coordinates for the Bigfoot trap, added to the linked icons below with code triple-checked.
-A couple folks replied that the file navigated east near Mt.
+Those are the actual coordinates for the Bigfoot trap.
+A couple folks replied that those coordinates, particularly if placed in a linked file, go east near Mt.
 McLoughlin.
-For me too.
-But those are the coordinates, approximately 2.72 miles north of the OR / CA border, near Applegate Lake, which is searchable too.
+But those are the right coordinates, approximately 2.72 miles north of the OR / CA border, near Applegate Lake, which is searchable too.
 And about .56 miles NW of the lake, or .45 miles NW of Applegate Road.
 If you copy and paste the coordinates to a search box, that should definitely navigate to the correct location

 In 2005, I posted the first online video of the Bigfoot Trap, but later removed it because there seem to be plenty of videos now for it at online video sites.